Active April

 Story

 My amazing sister, Emily, died on the 8th of August 2022 (aged just 8 years old) from a diffuse midline glioma, which is an incurable brain tumour.
 I miss her so much, she was the best sister I could ever wish for.
 Every year, since 2023, I am going to do an active April challenge in memory of Ems.
 I want to raise as much money as I can to help find a cure for brain tumours like Emily’s.
 In 2023, I won a national JustGiving award for Young Fundraiser of the Year.
-This has motivated me because I know that people are inspired by the things I have done and continue to do.
+In 2024, I was awarded the British Citizens Youth Award (BCyA) and the Queen’s Points of Light Award for all my fundraising.
+All this continues to motivate me because I know that people are inspired by the things I have done and continue to do.
 And as I said in my speech at the awards ceremony “I hope I can continue to make Emily proud as I will be fundraising forever”. #bemoreemily

 In 2023, I raised over £25,000 in memory of Emily by swimming a mile, climbing England’s highest mountain and cycling home from Addenbrookes hospital (the journey she was never able to make).

-This year, I’ll be swimming an entire marathon in a 25m pool, a mile at a time.
-This means that I have to swim 64 lengths roughly everyday for 26 days!
-In total I will have completed 1,686 lengths by the end of the challenge!
-It is a marathon month in my family as my Mum and Dad are running the London Marathon and I am swimming one!
-With every stroke, I will be thinking of my sister, and raising money, so that other families get the hope that we did not.
+In 2024, I swam an entire marathon in a 25m pool, a mile at a time.
+This meant I had to swim 64 lengths roughly everyday for 26 days!
+In total I completed 1,686 lengths by the end of the challenge!
+It was a marathon month in my family as my Mum and Dad ran the London Marathon and I swam one!
+With every length, I thought of my sister, and the money I was raising, so that other families get the hope that we didn’t have.

 ♾💛♾💛♾💛♾️💛♾️💛♾️💛♾️💛♾️